Meade County FireWise

 Funding and Cost Share: Funding of this program comes primarily from Federal grant dollars allocated by the Bureau of Land Management.
 It allows us to offer a cost share of 80% with your contribution as the homeowner only paying 20%.
 Bids are comprised from the total number of man hours as well as fuel consumption.

-Nearly 200 acres treated on 100 properties protecting over 150 structures.
-47 veterans have come through program, acreage treated, properties treated, accolades…
+Over 200 acres treated on over 100 properties protecting over 150 structures.
+50 veterans have come through program, acreage treated, properties treated, accolades…

 Outreaches and Training: